 52 within the soil carbon cycle of high latitudes (e.g. Bockheim, 2007; Horwath et al., 2008) as

-53 well as soil development (e.g. Bockheim et al., 1998) and highlights that precise knowledge
+53 well as soil development (e.g. Bockheim et al., 1998).
+It also highlights that precise knowledge

 54 about patterned ground dynamics has implications far beyond the geomorphic interest in

-55 process/form relationships – especially with respect to the effect of warmer air and ground
+55 process/form relationships – especially with respect to the effect of warming air and ground

 56 temperatures on soil carbon stocks.
 Moreover, patterned ground is considered a potential

-57 paleoclimatic indicator based on the expected relation between pattern size and permafrost
+57 paleoclimatic indicator based on the general relation between pattern size and permafrost

 58 conditions such as active layer depth (Hallet and Prestrud, 1986).